 3. Think Circular

-As more companies experiment with closed-loop business models, they are learning to see value in new places.
+As more companies experiment with closed-loop business models, they are learning to see value in new places like the use of jute bag.
 Externalities that have long been thought of as costs avoided are beginning to look like value wasted instead.

 Take the example of IKEA.
 The company’s zero waste to landfill policy has meant that much of what would previously have gone to landfill has been recycled and incorporated into its products instead.
 The result: rather than costing money, IKEA actually made a profit out of the policy.
 Now the company is on a quest to generate more value from its waste: “the next step is not just about recycling, but it’s about using waste in our own operations”.

 It’s not just material waste that can be re-imagined as a resource.
 In the age of Artificial – or Augmented – Intelligence, companies that create reams of data as a by-product of their core business are fast learning that this data is anything but worthless.
 Earlier this year an Economist editorial described data as “the world’s most valuable resource”, arguing that just as oil was the lifeblood of the global economy in the 20th century, data is its 21st-century equivalent.

 The market dominance of data-rich companies like Alphabet, Amazon and Facebook is one indication of this, but it’s not just the tech industry that has been rocked by the data revolution.
 “Industrial giants such as GE and Siemens,” reports The Economist, “now sell themselves as data firms.”